-The complaint alleges that Yelp has violated the Fair Labor Standards Act (“FLSA”) by refusing to pay wages to its users by designating them as “reviewers” or “Yelpers” or “independent contractors” or interns” or “volunteers” or “contributors” even though “they are performing vital work that inures to the benefit of Yelp.”
+Unlike most defamation lawsuits that we typically handle involving Yelp, the complaint alleges that Yelp violated the Fair Labor Standards Act (“FLSA”) by refusing to pay wages to its users by designating them as “reviewers” or “Yelpers” or “independent contractors” or interns” or “volunteers” or “contributors” even though “they are performing vital work that inures to the benefit of Yelp.”

 The complaint accuses Yelp of devising “a system of cult-like rewards and disciplines to motivate its non-wage paid writers to labor without wages or expense reimbursement… by offering such rewards as trinkets, badges, titles, praise, social promotion, free liquor, free food, and free promotional Yelp attire, such as red panties with ‘Make Me Yelp!’” written on them.
 The lawsuit further claims that Yelp encourages unpaid user to work faster and churn out more reviews and that the company chooses to exercise direct control over its “reviews to pander to advertisers.”